Boulder-Lhasa Sister City Project (BLSCP) is a non-profit 501(c)(3) public charity formed in 1986

 Program. |

-In Summer 1997, Carol Delker, BLSCP member, assisted a renowned research team for several weeks in
+In Summer 1997, Carol Delker, BLSCP member, assisted a renowned medical research team for several weeks in

 populations.
 A total of 7,702 Tibetans were tested for the disease.
 The average infection rate was measured